-In 1927, the world of the silent movie ended when the first talkie: The Jazz Singer came out.
-The story of this movie, which starred Al Jolson, told a very American story of the 1920s.
+In 1927, the world of the silent movie ended when the first talkie, The Jazz Singer came out.
+This movie, which starred Al Jolson, told a very American story of the 1920s.
 It follows the life of a Jewish man as he became a famous jazz singer.
 Both the story and the new sound technology used to present it were popular with people around the country.
 It quickly became a huge hit for Warner Brothers, one of the big five motion picture studios in Hollywood along with Twentieth Century Fox, RKO Pictures, Paramount Pictures, and Metro-Goldwyn-Mayer (MGM).

 Primary Source: Photograph

 Clara Bow was the greatest female movie star of the silent era.
 Her “look” was copied by girls across America, especially her sad eyes.

 Southern California in the 1920s, had only recently become the center of the American film industry.
 Film making was first based in and around New York, where Thomas Edison first showed the kinetoscope in 1893.
 When D. W. Griffith filmed In Old California (1910), the first movie ever shot in Hollywood, California, the small town north of Los Angeles was little more than a village.
 As movie makers moved to southern California, Hollywood grew.
 California offered sunshine, and many natural film sets.
 The ocean, a desert, mountains, palm trees, and forests were all easy to get to from Hollywood.
 By the 1920s, the once-small village was home to a great industry.